 - Educate school children on where their food comes from, and teach them to cook healthy meals

-To that end, we’re asking the new Government to make quality food the focus of their public procurement policy.
+To that end, we’re asking the Government to make quality food the focus of their public procurement policy.

 The Government should implement a procurement policy that requires use of Defra’s ‘Balanced Scorecard’ across the sector.
 Defra’s Balanced Scorecard currently is only used in central government; we would like to see its use extended across the entire public sector.

 Public procurement decisions should place a weighting of at least 60% on food quality, with price not to exceed 40% weighting.
 Maintaining this cost-quality ratio will support caterers to maintain high-quality standards.

 Caterers’ use of the Balanced Scorecard should be independently verified through an inspection-based scheme like the Food for Life Catering Mark.
 This would increase uptake of assurance schemes like Red Tractor, LEAF, Marine Stewardship Council and organic, incentivising caterers to progress towards more sustainable menus—to the benefit of British farmers and food businesses, as well as consumers.

 About the Food for Life Catering Mark

 The Catering Mark ensures meals are made up of seasonal, traceable, healthier, sustainable and fresh ingredients.
 Over 1.6 million Catering Mark accredited meals are already served in the UK every weekday, including the meals in over 50% of English primary schools, and in the UK’s largest nursery chain.